-Students take the ULL100 language courses, and electives to the value of 60 credits among ULC100 (Oeuvres), ULC110 (Histoire et Histoires) and ULC160 (Contemporary French Politics), and the following two business modules taught in English:
+Students take the ULL100 language courses, ULC170 (Reading Paris: French Culture in Context)), a choice of either ULC110 (Histoire et Histoires) or ULC160 (Contemporary French Politics), and the following two business modules taught in English:

 ULB001 - Fundamentals of Management

 This module introduces students to the purpose, operations and implications of management by exploring the contexts within which management takes place.
 The module will explore the framework for theorising business as well as the environment and contexts in which it operates.